hyperledger-labs/splice/cluster/README.md

 the day. **For this to work, the working directory for the git repository must be in a clean state without uncommitted changes.**

+By default, images are tagged with `$USER-$commit` and if your `git status` is not clean a `-dirty` suffix is appended.
+For fast iterations it can often be conventient to not tie the tag to the version number.
+That allows you to make changes to only one image, commit, and only rebuild & redeploy that one image.
+To achieve that you can set the environment variable `CNCLUSTER_STATIC_DIRTY_VERSION` which will instead tag images with `$USER-dirty` independently of your current commit.

 First, from the root of the working directory, rebuild the required docker images from scratch: